-Identifiable information such as contact details will be stored for a minimum of 5 years from the participant safety (e.g. to inform participants of unexpected safety signals emerging from postlicensing surveillance), as a resource for the participants (e.g. if they wish to check which vaccines they have received in the study) and any regulatory requirements.
+Identifiable information such as contact details will be stored for a minimum of 5 years from the end of the study.
+This includes storage of consent forms.
+Storage of these data will be reviewed every 5 years and files will be confidentially destroyed if storage is no longer required.
+Considerations at the time of this review will include the value of retaining this information for participant safety (e.g. to inform participants of unexpected safety signals emerging from postlicensing surveillance), as a resource for the participants (e.g. if they wish to check which vaccines they have received in the study) and any regulatory requirements.
 Financial information will be stored for 7 years.
 De-identified research data maybe be stored indefinitely.
 If volunteers consent to be contacted for future research, a record of this consent will be recorded, retained and stored securely and separately from the research data.
 If volunteers consent to have their samples stored and used in future research, information about their consent form will be retained and stored securely as per Biobanking procedures and SOP.